This set of instructions on how to make a rokkaku kite assumes you know absolutely nothing about kite making.

 Just steadily work your way through from top to bottom, skimming over any detail that you don't need.

 At 29 cm (11 1/2 in.) across, the MBK 1-Skewer Rokkaku is a rather small rok.
-This kite has dihedral, a two-leg bridle and a long streamer tail which keeps it stable in moderate winds.
+This kite has dihedral, a two-leg bridle, and a long streamer tail that keeps it stable in moderate winds.
 Feel free to experiment a bit with the amount of tail; you can fly in stronger winds with even more tail.

 On this site, there's more kite-making info than you can poke a stick at. :-)